RareByteStream/RareByteStream/README.md

   In Depth HTTP Protocol;
   In Depth EcmaScript Specification;
   Java for Full-Stack Development;
-  GUI Development across frameworks ( CSS with ES6+ and HTML, JavaFX, Kivy ), [ordered from most proficient to least];
+  GUI Development across frameworks ( CSS with ES6+ and HTML, Electron, JavaFX, Cordova, Android API ), [ordered from most proficient to least];